 Hip and elbow dysplasia are probably the main conditions that some Labrador breeders have focused on and for a significant period now.
 However, there are some other conditions (which may not be as prevalent) that some Labrador breeders also screen their breeding dogs for.

 This includes (for example) Progressive Retinal Atrophy (PRA) and Exercise Induced Collapse (EIC).
 Please note that many dog breeds are affected by various conditions, not just the Labrador.
 But as the Labrador has been so very popular and for such a long time now, screening for various conditions advanced also.

 In relation to PRA and EIC, puppy parents can be screened by DNA testing.
 In relation to hip and elbow dysplasia, puppy parents are screened after they are one year old, and by x-rays.

 All of our puppy parents are not only screened for hip dysplasia and elbow dysplasia, but also for PRA and EIC.

-We have noticed that some breeders will make various claims, such as ‘screened for all known diseases’, etc. We find this difficult to believe, as there are numerous ‘known diseases’, not just those mentioned above (which are the main ones screened for).
+We have noticed that some breeders will make various claims, such as 'screened for all known diseases', etc. We find this difficult to believe, as there are numerous known diseases, not just those mentioned above (which are the main ones screened for).

 How to treat for Heartworm?

 In our opinion, all of our pups should be regularly treated with a heartworm preventative medicine.
 This should start by no later than the age of six months (and preferably earlier).